berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 <details>
 <summary>If you need a quick refresher...</summary>
 <div style="border: 1px solid #ccc; padding: 10px; margin-top: 10px;">
-A GameObject is the fundemental building block in every scene.
+A GameObject is the fundamental building block in every scene.
 It could be anything from a character, a light source, or a spawn point.
 While the GameObject itself does not "do" anything, it serves as a "container" which you can attach various components.
 These components define its behavior, appearance, and functionality, as demonstrated by the following methods.
 </div>
 </details>